Rafael Menjívar Larín

 Rafael Menjívar Larín (January 3, 1935 - August 7, 2000) was a Salvadoran economist and politician.
 An outspoken left-wing critical of the Somoza dictatorship, he was director of the University of El Salvador before being thrown into jail and forced abroad into exile.

-Early life
+Early life and education

 Born in Santa Ana, El Salvador, Larín was the son of a chauffeur and a housewife, and studied economic sciences in the University of El Salvador between 1956 and 1962.
 In 1963, at 28 years of age, he graduated as a doctor specialising in the agricultural economy, and almost immediately he was elected dean of the Faculty of Economy.

 Career

 Between 1967 and 1969 he was general manager of the University.
 In 1969 he published the book, Reforma agraria en Guatemala, Bolivia y Cuba (The Agrarian Reformation in Guatemala, Bolivia and Cuba).
 During this time he travelled to Chile, where during his nine month stay he undertook academic investigation into Chilean agriculture and produced Reforma agraria chilena (UES, San Salvador, 1970).

 By the end of the 1970s he was elected the director of the University of El Salvador, but on July 19, 1972, the Salvadoran Legislative Assembly deprived the university of its autonomy and it fell under National Army and Police and authority control, a highly controversial move which led to Menjívar Larín and several other high civil servants being imprisoned in their protest.
 Menjívar Larín was missing during three days in a clandestine cell of the National Police.
 He was later exiled to Nicaragua, but he was placed under arrest by the orders of dictator Anastasio Somoza Debayle.
 In October 1972 he was released and subsequently was sent to Costa Rica.

 There in Costa Rica he founded the Central American School of Sociology in 1974, in company of other intellectuals of the region.
 He was also Secretary General of the Consejo Superior Universitario Centroamericano (CSUCA).

 That same year he joined the Fuerzas Populares de Liberación "Farabundo Martí", a left wing party in El Salvador and became acquainted with its leader Salvador Cayetano Carpio.